sdv-dev/GitMetrics/CONFIGURATION.md

-# Github Analytics Configuration
+# GitMetrics Configuration

-The Github Analytics script can be configured using a YAML file that indicates which repositories to collect and where to store the collected data.
+The GitMetrics script can be configured using a YAML file that indicates which repositories to collect and where to store the collected data.

-Additionally, [Github Actions Workflows](.github/workflows) are being used to trigger the collection of such projects either manually or on a scheduled basis.
+Additionally, [GitMetrics Workflows](.github/workflows) are being used to trigger the collection of such projects either manually or on a scheduled basis.

 ## Configuration file format

-The configuration file for `github-analytics` must have the following contents:
+The configuration file for `gitmetrics` must have the following contents:

 * `output_folder`: Folder where results will be written.
 Can be a Google Drive in the format gdrive://<folder-name>